blackstreet-ai/probable-octo-journey/README.md

 # AI Video Automation Pipeline

-An end-to-end multi-agent workflow for turning video ideas into finished AI-generated videos ready for upload to platforms like YouTube.
+An end-to-end multi-agent workflow for turning video ideas into finished AI-generated videos ready for upload to platforms like YouTube, powered by the OpenAI Assistants API.

 ## Overview

-This project implements a modular, traceable workflow using specialized agents to automate the video creation process.
+This project implements a modular, traceable workflow using specialized agents built with the OpenAI Assistants API to automate the video creation process.
 The system breaks down video production into specialized tasks handled by purpose-built agents working in both sequential and parallel patterns, with comprehensive quality control, compliance checks, and publishing capabilities.

 ## Features